• Skip to secondary menu

 Step 3

 Drill pocket holes in one of the beveled pieces (2″ x 4 1/8″) and the regular piece (2″ x 4 1/8″).
-They will be drilled at a depth of 1/2″ and you will need 1″ screws to attach in next step.
+They will be drilled at a depth of 1/2″ and you will need 1″ screws to attach in the next step.

 Step 4

 Before I put it all together I added the screw eyes so that I would not have to try and squeeze my hand into such a small space.
 It is possible to add or remove them once it is put together, just not AS easy as doing it now!
-They need to be place 1/2″ in from the edge at least.
+They need to be placed 1/2″ in from the edge at least.
 I placed them slightly back further and they didn’t work too well, but being placed slightly in further than 1/2″ will still be okay!

 DIY Cup Dispenser